-The damper cage may also be helpful when passing from high to low speed and vice-versa (from p = 1 to p = 2 and viceversa) since it is expected to improve the dynamics of the machine and reduce the oscillations.
+The damper cage may also be helpful when passing from high to low speed and vice-versa (from p=1 to p=2 and vice-versa) since it is expected to improve the dynamics of the machine and reduce the oscillations.
 In the generator operation regime, the damper cage could also contribute positively by lowering the machine's speed oscillations in case of a sudden increase or decrease in driving mechanical torque.

-While dual-speed IMs are extensively studied in many scientific papers [19-27], the research related to the DSSM is much less extensive and mainly refers to the performance analysis of PM solutions [28-32].
+While dual-speed IMs are extensively studied in many scientific papers [19-27], the research related to the DSSM is much less, and they refer mainly to the performance analysis of PM solutions [28-32].

-The DSSM operating as a generator can also be used in various applications, such as wind power plants as wind generators, electric vehicles as motors or generators (e.g., during regenerative braking), and hydroelectric power plants as hydro-generators.
+The DSSM operating as a generator can also be used in various applications such as wind power plants as wind generators, electric vehicles as motor or as generators (e.g., during regenerative braking), hydroelectric power plants as hydro-generators, etc.

-The salient pole DSSM analyzed in this paper is a small power three-phase machine with the following primary data: rated voltage 220 V, rated current 5 A, rated power as generator 1.9 kVA, rated speeds $n{n1} = 3000$ rpm and $n{n2} = 1500$ rpm.
+The salient pole DSSM analyzed in this paper is a small power three-phase machine with the following main data: rated voltage 220 V, rated current 5 A, rated power as generator 1.9 kVA, rated speeds $n{\rm n1}=3\,000$ rpm and $n{\rm n2}=1\,500$ rpm.

-The machine's study was carried out using the finite element (FE) method in a 2D approach (transient magnetic regime) using the professional software package Flux® [33].
-The numerical analysis was used to estimate the machine's dynamic performance when passing from p = 1 to p = 2 (from 3000 rpm to 1500 rpm) and vice versa, with or without load.
+The study of the machine is carried out using the finite element (FE) method in a 2D approach (transient magnetic regime) using the professional software package Flux® [33].
+The numerical analysis was used to estimate the dynamic performance of the machine when passing from p = 1 to p = 2 (from 3 000 rpm to 1 500 rpm) and viceversa, with or without load.